 Taking the time to clean and care for your equipment on a regular basis will extend its life and make it work more efficiently.
 Regular cleanings will help prevent your equipment from breaking down during an experiment.
 In addition to cleaning your equipment, it’s also important to calibrate it regularly.
 Doing so will help you identify any problems—such as data corruption or maintenance issues—before they become bigger issues.
 Calibrating your equipment will also help improve its accuracy, which will lead to more efficient results.

-An organized workspace is imperative in any lab to ensure safety and productivity.
+An organized workspace is imperative to lab efficiency to ensure safety and productivity.
 By maintaining an organized lab, patrons can operate more efficiently.
 They will no longer have to spend time looking for data or maneuvering around clutter.
 When organizing your laboratory, it is important to consider the purpose of each area in your lab and plan accordingly.
 For example, equipment—regardless of its size—should never block walkways or access points.
 This endangers your team, to be sure, but it also makes it difficult to operate certain equipment.
 Further, if there are frequently used utensils in your lab, you should place them in a location that’s orderly and easily accessible; this will reduce clutter and save time.
 Making sure that your lab is optimally organized will surely improve efficiency.

-Proper documentation in a lab may be tedious, but it can be especially beneficial when it comes to fostering a more efficient environment.
+Proper documentation in a lab may be tedious, but it can be especially beneficial when it comes to fostering laboratory efficiency.
 In addition to documenting the results of an experiment, you should also document a wide variety of other factors that take place daily.
 Try to keep a record of detailed notes regarding lab protocols, records, samples, and the time it takes to perform tasks.
 Being able to reference this information can be especially valuable in many different situations.
 Having a detailed description of your protocols will also help whenever a lab member has to step in for someone else for any reason.

-It’s impossible to run an efficient lab if inefficient processes are in place.
+It’s impossible to run an efficient laboratory if inefficient processes are in place.
 The first step to reducing inefficiencies is to identify where they exist.
 Start by conducting a thorough examination of your processes.
 If you don’t already have a detailed outline of your processes, consider putting one together.
 After developing this outline, walk through your lab and evaluate everything.
 This will help you gather information regarding how long it takes to complete each step in a particular process.
 In addition to notifying you of steps that take longer than expected, it will also help you identify any redundancies or areas for improvement.
 After you refine your process, make sure to standardize it across your laboratory to decrease error and inefficiency.

-Automated technology can work wonders when it comes to increasing your lab’s efficiency.
+Automated technology can work wonders when it comes to increasing lab efficiency.
 Relying on technology to do certain pre- and post-analytical testing tasks or data entry can free up researchers’ and technicians’ schedules.
 Therefore, they can focus on their more specialized responsibilities.
 This way, you can fully utilize your staff as much as possible without having them spend their valuable time and energy on tasks you could automate.
 As such, investing in automated technology could help improve efficiency.

 If you’re interested in updating your laboratory’s equipment, USA Lab Equipment has a wide variety of options to choose from.
 We have over 1,000 different pieces of new and used lab equipment in stock to satisfy your needs.
 Whether your lab requires a lab chest freezer or a short-path distillation unit, we’ve got you covered.
 To learn more about our equipment and how it can improve your overall efficiency, contact us today.